afarhan/ubitxv6/firmware-gpscal/README.md

 ### Arduino pin assignments

-D5 and D2 with changes for GPS calibration!
-LPF_A always off right now (could use any other D pin to re-enable it), and CW_KEY also off (could also use any other pin).
-TX_LPF_A and CW_KEY connections from Raduino to main radio board should be:
+D5 and D2 changed assignments for GPS calibration!
+LPF_A and CW_KEY re-routed.

 *      D12, TX_LPF_A,      LPF_A (re-routed!)
 *      D11, CW_KEY,          Pin goes high during CW keydown to transmit the carrier. (re-routed!)